-As a result of the ongoing development of the survey and register of Irish multinationals new information becomes available every year.
-Consequently, revisions were made to Outward Foreign Affiliates Statistics for previous years.
-These particular revisions are quite large and mainly relate to significant enterprises being redomiciled to Ireland.
+As a result of the ongoing development of the survey and register of Irish multinationals, new information becomes available every year.
+Consequently, revisions may be made to Outward Foreign Affiliates Statistics for previous years.

 18.2.1.
 Data Revision - Average size